CUBigDataClass/5Vs/1.DataGathering/DataGathering.md

     * install python 2.7

     * install tweepy $ sudo pip install tweepy

+    * put your own Twitter access tokens before running the programs.

     * run the first program as: $ python TweetStreaming.py and you will get an output file named StreamTest.json includes current tweets contain the "Happy" word.

-    * run second program as: $ python StreamByLocation.py and you will get an output file named TweetsOutput.json includes current tweets filtered by certain cities.
+    * run the second program as: $ python StreamByLocation.py and you will get an output file named TweetsOutput.json includes current tweets filtered by certain cities.

-    * put your own Twitter access tokens before running the programs.

     * press ctrl+c to exit.